HISPVietnam/dhis2-program-certificate/README.md

 ## What's inside this example?

 - Customized backend for talking with DHIS2
-- Simple public portal for certificate generation
+- Simple public portal for certificate generation and Verfication
-- QRCode service
 - One database backup for example DHIS2 instance with covid19 vaccination package installed

+## Pre-request

+- working DHIS2 with version 2.3.8 or above (dhis2.org)
+- working sign verification services (https://github.com/HISPVietnam/sign-verify-service)

 ## Setting up